philcryer/basejump/README.md

 ## what does it support?

-NOTE: Since some current distros have an older version of `neovim` (0.11.2 and prior) in their repositories which `lazyVim` doesn't support, basejump currently targets:

 * Alpine Linux (3.23+)
 * CachyOS, based on Arch Linux (any)
 * Debian (forky/testing/14+)
 * Fedora (42+)

+[!NOTE] some current distros have an older version of `neovim` (0.11.2 and prior) in their repositories which `lazyVim` doesn't support, basejump currently targets:

 <div align="center" border="0">
   <picture>